IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/existing.md

       (parameters: *apihost, *bluemixServiceName, dbname, *id, params)
    ```

    This output shows that the Cloudant `read` action has five parameters.
 Three of these parameters, `apihost`, `bluemixServiceName` and `dbname` are also defined at the **package** level.
 If you bind values for these parameters at the package level, you do not need to provide them when the action is invoked as they are inherited.
-Then when invoking you only need to provide the required `id` parameter.
+Then when invoking you only need to provide the required document `id` parameter.

 ## Invoke actions in a package